-2. University Supervisor Summative Evaluation of Counseling Intern: (25 Points)
+2. Faculty Internship Evaluation Form: (25 Points)

-Near the end of the semester the university supervisor will complete a "University Supervisor Summative Evaluation of Counseling Intern Form" for their respective supervisee.
+Near the end of the semester the university supervisor will complete a "Faculty Internship Evaluation Form" for their respective supervisee.
 This evaluation will count toward the candidate's final grade in this course.
+Scores that fall below 80% can result in a remediation plan and possible failure of the course.
+Students who fail the course must repeat the clinical experience.
+Your continued enrollment in the program will be reviewed by program faculty.

 In addition to your progress with your internship work, your professionalism, attendance, and participation will be considered.

-3. Individual Wellness Plan: (10 Points): Due April 9th
+3. Professional Development Paper: (15 Points): Due November 12th